Sharlet-Kirui/ICS-Project-I/frontend/README.md

 a. **Fixed Backend Hashing**: Edited the backend code to securely handle passwords.

-b. **Implemented `bcrypt.hash()`** in the signup/register functions to store a secure hash of the user's password instead of plain text.
+**Implemented `bcrypt.hash()`** in the signup/register functions to store a secure hash of the user's password instead of plain text.

-c. **Implemented `bcrypt.compare()`** in the login function to securely check the user's password against the stored hash.
+**Implemented `bcrypt.compare()`** in the login function to securely check the user's password against the stored hash.

-d. **Fixed Frontend Validation**: Edited the frontend (HTML/React) forms to improve data integrity and security.
+b. **Fixed Frontend Validation**: Edited the frontend (HTML/React) forms to improve data integrity and security.

-e.
 Added the required attribute to all form fields.

-f.
 Set `type="email"` on email fields for browser-level validation.

-g.
 Set `minLength={8}` on password fields to enforce a **minimum password length.**

-h. **Committed Security Fixes**: Committed all your security improvements and pushed them to the GitHub repository.
+c. **Committed Security Fixes**: Committed all your security improvements and pushed them to the GitHub repository.

 ### 3. Documentation